-A portion of the proceeds from the Term Loan Facility was used to settle and terminate our fixed-rate interest rate swap agreement with a cash payment of \$13.7 million.
+A portion of the proceeds from the Term Loan Facility was used to settle and terminate our fixed-rate interest rate swap agreement with a cash payment of \$13.7 million during the first quarter of 2021.
 Refer to Note 17 for further discussion of the interest rate swap agreement.
+On July 22, 2021, we entered into a new interest rate swap as discussed in Note 18.